dannyc84/Energon/README.md

 ## Project History

-The first release of Energon was edited by Davide Morelli, a PhD Student of Computer Science at University of Pise.
-His work gaves attention also to the hardware infrastructure underlying (classified by Pattern of Memory Access, CPU, Compilers, etc...) to estimate the energy consumptions of a running generic algorithm.
+The first release of Energon was edited by Davide Morelli, a PhD Student of Computer Science at the University of Pise.
+His work gave attention also to the hardware infrastructure underlying (classified by Pattern of Memory Access, CPU, Compilers, etc...) to estimate the energy consumptions of a running generic algorithm.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-It requires a couple of PC with a TCP connections, a phidgets ammeter and .NET installed on both a tested PC and a control PC.
+It requires a couple of PC with TCP connections, a phidgets ammeter and .NET installed on both a tested PC and a control PC.
-* You have a (or a couple) of Windows Machine(s) with a TCP connections;
+* You have a (or a couple) of Windows Machine(s) with TCP connections;
 * You have a Phidgets ammeter
 * You have installed the Phidget21.NET.dll compatible for your OS: https://www.phidgets.com/docs21/Language_-_C_Sharp#Libraries_and_Drivers.
 * You have installed the .NET Framework Runtime version 4.0 or above: https://dotnet.microsoft.com/download/dotnet-framework/net40.